Rebecca Gale Telescope Park

 Also located in the telescope park is a unique 18" telescope known as the Wren-Marcario Accessible Telescope, or WMAT.
 This telescope is the result of many years of R&D, and its main feature is a wheelchair-accessible fixed eyepiece.
 Regardless of where the telescope is pointed on the sky, the eyepiece is in a stationary location.
 Computer control also allow fast target acquisition for individual objects, or quick tours of the sky for a list of objects.
 The WMAT is named in honor of George B. Wren II (1917-1993), and Mike Marcario (1954-1998), and made possible by donations from Wayne Rosing and Dorothy Largay, Mike and Shirley Marcario, Mike I. and Dee Jones, Bill and Becky Wren, and anonymous donors.
 The telescope was dedicated at the Observatory on July 17, 2010.

 The latest addition to the telescope park is a 24" telescope located in another Ash dome.
 This telescope was jointly designed and built by Dr. Alan Y. Chow and Wayne Rosing, is owned by Dr. Chow, and is on loan for visitor center usage during public star parties and other viewing programs.
-The telescope, based on a RCOS design and on a massive Byers mounting, can be robotically operated from a remote location or used locally from the telescope park.
+The telescope, based on a RCOS design and mounted on a Planewave Instruments L-600 Direct Drive Mount, can be robotically operated from a remote location or used locally from the telescope park.
 In addition to Dr. Chow, other major supporters of this project include Las Cumbres Observatory Global Telescope, Wayne Rosing and Dorothy Largay, the estate of Leopold Tedesco, and the Frank & Susan Bash Endowed Chair for the Director of the McDonald Observatory.
 For more information, see the official press release.

 In addition to these main telescopes, we also deploy several other telescopes for use at the public Star Parties.